I know the breakdown

 “It’s never boring,” Victor told her.
 He sat in the front pew, stretching his arm across the back of the wooden pew.
 “Why a Catholic church, darling?
 We’re Orthodox.”

-“We’re practical,” she murmured as she sat next to him and lifted the veil on her hat.
+“We’re practical,” she murmured, sitting next to him and lifting the veil.
 “You’ve heard the good news?”